-Anthony Collins, 49, pleaded guilty to harassment relating to notes posted to the 42-year-old from Bolton, who also hosts The Great Pottery Throw Down on BBC Two.
+Anthony Collins, 49, pleaded guilty on February 11 to harassment relating to notes posted to the 42-year-old Bolton-born host of The Great Pottery Throw Down on BBC Two.

-Collins sent the star letters handwritten in felt-tip pen along with a printed photo of Cox, asking her to invite him to the BBC Radio 2 studios.
+Collins sent the star letters handwritten in felt-tip pen along with a printed photo of Cox, asking her to invite him to Radio 2's studios.

-In the notes, he also told Cox he was lonely, his friends were dead, he suffered from bipolar disorder and that his brother had drowned in a river.
+In the notes, he also told Cox he was lonely, that his friends were dead, that he suffered from bipolar disorder and that his brother had drowned in a river.

-When Collins, of Afghan Road, Chatham, Kent, was arrested in February, police found indecent images of children, Medway Magistrates' Court heard at the time.
+When Collins, of Afghan Road, Chatham, Kent, was arrested on February 10, police found indecent images of children, Medway Magistrates' Court heard at the time.

 In addition to admitting harassment, Collins pleaded guilty to two counts of possessing indecent images and two counts of making indecent images of children.